Tmesys/GnGeoX/README.md

 # GnGeoX : Another fork of the Gngeo NeoGeo emulator for linux (and maybe some other unix)

 ## GnGeoX:
 GnGeoX is a fork of GnGeo that aims to modernize this great emulator yet giving it a new refresh.
+It is not the only one, i hope it will be for some interrest.
+It has also an educationnal purpose : For me at first, to learn about Neo Geo software and hardware, but also, document all what is known to date about this piece of gaming history.
+Thanks to all those fantastic people who contributed (directly or indirectly) by their work, dedication and generosity, at making this project possible.
+I tried to credit all ressources used in this project, do not hesitate to inform me if i forgot about someone.
+I hope it will be useful, feel free to contribute and share.

 ## REQUIREMENT :
 ### SDL2
 Simple DirectMedia Layer Version 2.0.0 or above.
 ### SDL-TTF
 Version 2.0.0 or above.
 ### sqlite
-Rom driver database and tile transparency data database, version 3.8.1.11 or above.
+Rom driver database and tile transparency data database, version 3.8.1.11 (included in this code distribution) or above.
 ### bstrlib :
 Customized version of the library by Paul Hsieh (included in this code distribution).
 ### Qlib :
 Customized version of the library by Seungyoung Kim (included in this code distribution).
 ### Zlog :
 Customized version of the library by Hardy Simpson (included in this code distribution).
 ### generator68k :
 Customized version of the library by James Ponder (included in this code distribution).
 ### Z80 :
 Customized version of the library by Juergen Buchmueller (included in this code distribution).
 ### OpenGL:
 For hardware accelerated blitters.
+### codblocks:
+GnGeoX uses codeblocks workspace and project files to build GnGeoX.

 ## INSTALLATION :
-GnGeoX uses codeblocks workspace and project files to build.

 ## CONFIGURATION :
 All configuration can be done in *gngeox.ini*, please refer to this file for further details, as it is well commented.